 You'll see the new Time Instants layer, and the two new (purple) vertical lines labelled 1 and 2 which are positioned at the extents of the selection you had.
 Unlike the transient selection, these instants can be edited or relabelled, can have their positions exported to a text file, and so on.

-If you now switch back to the Select tool and click anywhere between these two lines in the top pane, you'll see that the whole region between the lines is selected, restoring the selection you had previously.
+If you now switch back to the Select tool and click anywhere between these two lines in

 A selection always "snaps" to the positions of any features in the topmost layer you drag the selection out on.
 Thus, if you want to select a region that doesn't snap to these points, you should raise the waveform or ruler layer to the top first by clicking on its tab in the layer properties area.